A computational study of low precision incomplete Cholesky factorization preconditioners for sparse linear least-squares problems: Preconditioned LSQR

 Steps 6 and 7 of Algorithm~\ref{alg:LSQR} perform the GK bidiagonalization that constructs a Krylov subspace; Steps 8 to 13 then update the computed solution.
-The vectors $p^{(1)}, \ldots ,p^{(i)}$ span an orthonormal basis for the Krylov subspace ${\cal K}_i(M_R^{-T}B^TBM_R^{-1}, M_R^{-1}Bb) $ and $q^{(1)}, \ldots ,q^{(i)}$ span ${\cal K}_i(BM_R^{-1}M_R^{-T}B^T, b) $.
-In finite precision arithmetic, the vectors $p^{(i)}$ and $q^{(i)}$ can gradually lose their orthogonality, which can adversely effect convergence, particularly for ill-conditioned problems.
-A standard strategy is to incorporate reorthogonalization.
-This increases the work and memory requirements but can improve convergence (\cite{simo:1984}).
+The vectors $p^{(1)}, \ldots ,p^{(i)}$ span an orthonormal basis for the Krylov subspace ${\mathcal K}_i(M_R^{-T}B^TBM_R^{-1}, M_R^{-1}Bb) $ and $q^{(1)}, \ldots ,q^{(i)}$ span ${\mathcal K}_i(BM_R^{-1}M_R^{-T}B^T, b) $.
+In finite precision arithmetic, the vectors $p^{(i)}$ and $q^{(i)}$ can gradually lose their orthogonality, which can adversely affect convergence, particularly for ill-conditioned problems.
+This can be overcome by using reorthogonalization.
+This increases the work and memory requirements (for large problems, the additional memory needed may be prohibitive, as we illustrate later in Tables~\ref{T:mi35 fpvar} and \ref{T:mi35 three precisions}) but it can improve convergence \cite{simo:1984}.
 When using full reorthogonalization, the newly computed vectors $q^{(i+1)}$ and $p^{(i+1)}$ are reorthogonalized against all previous basis vectors.
 If $Q^{(i)}$ and $P^{(i)}$ are the matrices of these vectors and are orthonormal to working accuracy, this involves computing

 and normalizing the resulting vectors (using the Gram Schmidt algorithm). $Q^{(i)}$ and $P^{(i)}$ must be stored, and after $i$ steps the accumulated cost is about $2i^2(m + n)$ flops, making full reorthogonalization impractical for large problems and large $i$.
-Local (or partial) reorthogonalization limits the costs by reorthogonalizing $q^{(i+1)}$ and $p^{(i+1)}$ against the $min(i_1,i)$ previous vectors, where $0 \le i_1 \le i$ is a chosen parameter.
-Further savings are made by using one-sided reorthogonalization in which only the orthonormality of $P^{(i)}$ is maintained \cite{sizh:2000} (see also \cite{fosa:2011,gosc:2017} for numerical results that illustrate the effectiveness of this strategy).
+Local (or partial) reorthogonalization limits the costs by reorthogonalizing $q^{(i+1)}$ and $p^{(i+1)}$ against a subset of the previous vectors.
+Further savings are made by using one-sided reorthogonalization in which only the orthonormality of $P^{(i)}$ is maintained \cite{sizh:2000} (see also \cite{fosa:2011,gosc:2017} for numerical results that illustrate the effectiveness of this strategy and \cite{bjor:2024} for further discussion).